vegetarians, including lacto-vegetarians who do not eat eggs.

 Or, put another way, if you don’t have good vegan options, the entire group may well go somewhere else.

 3) It’s not difficult and you probably don’t have to put extra dishes on the menu.
 Every restaurant has vegetarian options, usually a selection of vegetarian options.
-Just make a number of your vegetarian options also suitable for vegans.
+Just make several of your vegetarian options also suitable for vegans.
 Job done.

 This is taken from the Vegan Society guide to vegan living, & tweaked.